Alpha Gamma Delta: Alpha Gamma Delta Foundation

 Alpha Gamma Delta participates in philanthropy through donations made through a separate arm, the Alpha Gamma Delta Foundation.
 Created in 1962, the Foundation provides grants to organizations and individuals in the U.S. and Canada who are involved in fields related to certain causes.
 The Foundation currently and historically awards scholarships and grants, funds wellness programs, and provides leadership training and other courses.

 Since 2017, the fraternity's philanthropic objective has been to fight hunger, and it currently works with Feeding America and Meals on Wheels America.
 Its "Full Plates.
 Hearts.
 Minds" campaign provides meals for hungry people and creates awareness of food insecurity.

 Membership

 According to Alpha Gamma Delta, the fraternity has an initiated member base of over 201,000 and 119 active chapters.
 As with all National Panhellenic Conference (NPC) sororities, women may join Alpha Gamma Delta if they are undergraduates at a university with an active chapter from which they receive a membership offer.
 Prospective members must meet the fraternity's national minimum GPA requirement (2.5/4.0) as well as the chapter's requirement.
 Alternatively, women past college age may be invited or may apply to join via alumnae initiation if they are not already a member of another NPC sorority.
-Due to NPC agreements, no woman who has been initiated into another NPC sorority may join another one, although no NPC member is restricted from joining a professional or service Greek letter organization.
+Due to NPC agreements, no woman who has been initiated into another NPC sorority may join another one, although no NPC member is restricted from joining professional or service Greek-letter organizations.

 Alumnae in good standing may join one of 250+ alumnae clubs in North America.